Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 Juli 2025 20.46.50 UTC
+- WIB: Rabu, 16 Juli 2025 21.31.43 UTC
-- WITA: Rabu, 16 Juli 2025 21.46.50 UTC
+- WITA: Rabu, 16 Juli 2025 22.31.43 UTC
-- WIT: Rabu, 16 Juli 2025 22.46.50 UTC
+- WIT: Rabu, 16 Juli 2025 23.31.43 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: attitude
+Kategori: inspirational